ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 a dynamic effort undergoing continual improvement, we manually correct cases that fail and use them for future training and refinement of network weights as we have done for our human-based networks.
-And, as demonstrated, we welcome contributions from the community for improving these approache which, generally, provide a way to bootstrap training data for manual refinement and future generation of more accurate deep learning networks in the absence of other applicable tools.
+And, as demonstrated, we welcome contributions from the community for improving these approaches which, generally, provide a way to bootstrap training data for manual refinement and future generation of more accurate deep learning networks in the absence of other applicable tools.